X01XX/forth-memory-management/README.md

 The number (capacity), and size, of the items is configurable at instance creation.

-Within the limit of the maximum number (capacity) of items allocated at the same time, an infinite number of allocations and deallocations are possible.
+Within the limit of the maximum number (capacity) of items allocated at the same time (which you set), an infinite number of allocations and deallocations are possible.

 The files can be brought into gforth with the command: include example.fs